Learn more about the best places to live in Colorado, and why you should consider moving to each.

 The 10th fastest growing city in America is Castle Rock, conveniently located less than 30 miles from Denver.
 The town has earned a spot on Livability.com’s Top 10 Golf Cities list, and outdoors enthusiasts can also enjoy Castlewood Canyon State Park.
 Caste Rock parents and students alike benefit from the top-notch Douglas County School District.

-At the foothills of Pikes Peak is Colorado Springs, with an economy propelled by the military, tourism and high technology.
-Military instillations are Fort Carson, Peterson AFB, Schriever AFB and the U.S. Air Force Academy, while outdoor attractions include the Garden of the Gods sandstone formations.
+At the foothills of Pikes Peak is Colorado Springs, with an economy propelled by the military, tourism and technology.
+Military installations are Fort Carson, Peterson AFB, Schriever AFB and the U.S. Air Force Academy, while outdoor attractions include the Garden of the Gods sandstone formations.
 More than 5 million tourists visit Colorado Springs each year.

 The largest city and state capital of Colorado is Denver, nicknamed “Mile High City” for sitting 5,280 feet above sea level.
-Denver has 78 neighborhoods and an active arts and music culture, plus 200 parks and other outdoor recreation choices.
+Denver has 78 neighborhoods and an active arts and music scene, plus 200 parks and other outdoor recreation choices.
 Pro sports teams include the Broncos, Rockies, Avalanche and Nuggets, and the city features several college campuses.

 The largest city in western Colorado, Grand Junction lies along the Colorado River and has become a major mountain biking destination for adventurers throughout Colorado and surrounding states.
 A good education system exists along with top health care led by St. Mary’s Medical Center, VA Medical Center and Community Hospital.